 - Case Specific Enquiry

 After You Apply

-An Alberta College International student must stop his/her studies and meet the Alberta College Immigration Advisor (of the students choosing) and receive immigration advice and assistance.
-In such situations International students have a 90 days period to apply to restore their student status.
+An Alberta College International student must stop his/her studies and meet the Alberta College Immigration Advisor (of the student’s choosing) and receive immigration advice and assistance.
+In such situations, International students have a 90 days period to apply to restore their student status.
 The student may not continue to study or work until their application for restoration is approved.
 Restoration of status is not permitted at the port of entry (flag polling).
-Students must pay $200 CAD Restoration fee and $150 CAD study permit application fee.
-Student may not be eligible for a tuition fee refund.
+Students must pay a $200 CAD Restoration fee and a $150 CAD study permit application fee.
+Students may not be eligible for a tuition fee refund.

 The content of this page is not a substitute for legal immigration advice.
 It is for information purposes only and can change without notice.
 Please refer to the Immigration, Refugees and Citizenship Canada(IRCC) website for up-to-date information.